globaleaks/whistleblowing-software/REST-spec.md

     :POST
         * Request:
-          update or create a new receiver (if permitted) in the associated module {
+          update or create a new receiver (if permitted) in the associated module, works as fallback if PUT or DELETE method are not usable.
+            {
               'delete': 'Bool',
               'create: 'Bool',
+              'receiver': '$receiverDescriptionDict'
+            }

+    :DELETE
+        delete an available receiver, in the selected module/group, same effect of POST with delete = True
+        * Request:
+            {
+              'receiver': '$receiverDescriptionDict'
+            }

+    :PUT
+        create a new receiver (if available), in the selected module/group same effect of POST with create = True
+        * Request
+            {
-              'receiver': '$ReceiverDesc'
+              'receiver': '$receiverDescriptionDict'
             }

        * Response: